Adaptation (eye): Supportive evidence

 In a double-blind, placebo-controlled study conducted by Nakaishi et al. a powdered anthocyanin concentrate derived from black currants was provided to a number of participants.
 Participants received one of three doses of anthocyanins to measure if the result occurred in a dose-dependent manner.
 The period of dark adaptation was measured prior to and two hours following supplementation in all participants.
 Results from this experiment indicate that anthocyanins significantly accelerated dark adaptation at merely one dose level compared to the placebo.
 Observing the data as a whole Nakaishi et al. concluded that anthocyanins effectively reduced the dark adaptation period in a dose-dependent manner.

 Contradictory evidence

 Despite the fact that many scientists believe anthocyanins to be beneficial in accelerating dark adaptation in humans, a study conducted by Kalt et al. in 2014 showed blueberry anthocyanins have no effect.
 In this study two double-blind, placebo-controlled studies were conducted to examine dark adaptation following the intake of blueberry products.
-In neither study did the blueberry anthocyanin intake effect the length of dark adaptation.
+In neither study did the blueberry anthocyanin intake affect the length of dark adaptation.
 From these results Kalt et al. concluded that blueberry anthocyanins provide no significant difference to the dark adaptation component of human vision.